ExperitestOfficial/CommunityCode-Mobile-WDIOStarterProject/README.md

 ### Configuring Test Capabilities

 You can add custom capabilities under capabilities in the relevant conf file.
-For more information see https://docs.experitest.com/display/TE/Capabilties+in+Appium+Based+Tests.
+For more information see [Capabilities in Appium Based Tests](https://docs.digital.ai/bundle/TE/page/capabilties_in_appium_based_tests.html).

 Examples: